 Before joining mindnow, I had the most beautiful but also toughest “work environment” you can imagine: being a mother.
-It’s a full time commitment, something where you don’t have working hours but are involved physically and mentally 24/7.
-After enjoying one and a half years with my baby, I was ready for a new challenge and very happy about starting a new job at a Swiss digital agency.
-Despite years of experience in HR, loving this job and being excited about the new work environment, I felt insecure and nervous – never had I worked in the IT industry before and never had my son not been the center of my attention throughout the whole day.
+It’s a full-time commitment, something where you don’t have working hours but are involved physically and mentally 24/7.
+After enjoying one and a half years with my baby, I was ready for a new challenge and very happy about starting a new job at a Swiss product development company.

 I don’t have an IT background, but luckily, my new colleagues were there to erase all my doubts and I did not feel the slightest ridicule about my questions, even though I realized that some of them must have been pretty funny for IT professionals.
 I got to know the mindnow team as very friendly people who are there to give you the guidance you need to do your job.
 The feeling that I wouldn’t be left by myself with my struggles meant the most to me on my first day.

 When I entered the mindnow world, I was introduced to the concept of flexible working hours and got to know that remote work is extremely popular here.
 Trust is the foundation of success at mindnow – and it’s built from day one.
 The colleagues and the management believe in you even though they’ve never seen you before.
 Nobody is breathing down your neck and checking every move you make.
 Instead, you are encouraged to work independently and be your own boss.
 On my first day, I also learned that mistakes are allowed here.
 In fact, making mistakes is how you grow.